techservicesillinois/aws-enterprise-vpc/README.md

 ## Versioning
 -------------

+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Noteworthy changes in each release are documented in [`CHANGELOG.md`](CHANGELOG.md)

 MAJOR.MINOR.PATCH versions of this repository are immutable releases tracked with git tags, e.g. `vX.Y.Z`.

 MAJOR.MINOR versions of this repository are tracked as git branches, e.g. `vX.Y`.
 These are mutable, but only for non-breaking changes (once `vX.Y.0` has been released).